open-telemetry/community/docs/how-to-handle-public-calendar.md

   - A link to the meeting notes
     - The meeting notes should be owned by the shared Governance Committee Google account.
       Having a document created can be requested from the GC via opening an issue in this repository.
-- Invited attendes: opentelemetry-calendar@googlegroups.com (see note on this Google Group above)
+- Invited attendees (see below)

 ### Adding a Zoom link to a meeting
-OpenTelemetry's Zoom accounts use meetings URLs that are accessible in [this document](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#), or you can copy them from an existing calendar link
+Open an issue in the community repository, requesting a new Zoom link.
+By requesting a new Zoom link that is only associated with a single meeting series, the meeting recordings can be associated with a meeting name.
+The Zoom link will be created in one of the 5 OpenTelemetry Zoom account.
+A single Zoom account should not be used for back-to-back meetings or for more than two meetings at the same time.
+You can see which Zoom account any potentially conflicting meetings are using in the meeting descriptions.
-(posting the URLs publicly on GitHub leads to Zoom bombing by random bots).
-When editing or creating calendar events, please ensure that the same
+(Note: posting the URLs publicly on GitHub leads to Zoom bombing by random bots).

-ID is not being used simultaneously or for back-to-back calls.
+### Inviting attendees
+Meetings should have a single invitee, which is a google group that is specific to the meeting series.
+The google group should be set up as follows:
+* Who can search for group: Anyone on the web
+* Who can join group: Anyone can join
+This allows anyone to subscribe to this specific meeting series by joining that google group.
+Anyone can create the google group initially, but please open a community issue requesting to transfer ownership to `opentelemetry.calendar.owner@gmail.com`.

 ### Update the meetings overview
 All recurring meetings are listed in the [Community repo's README](../README.md#special-interest-groups), make sure to add/update the respective entry there.